cisagov/ScubaGear/docs/execution/diff.md

 marking cleared are colored by the now-visible result (green if passing, red if still failing).

+## The CSV

+`DiffResults.csv` is the same data as `DiffResults.json`, flattened to **one row per policy** for spreadsheets, pivot tables, and other tabular tooling.
+Unlike the JSON (keyed by product) and the HTML report (sectioned by product), the CSV has no nesting, so the product is carried in a leading `Product` column.
+Products appear in the same fixed order as the report.

+Column names mirror the `DiffResults.json` field names rather than the report's column titles, so the CSV reads as a flattened view of the JSON:

+`Product`, `Control ID (Before)`, `Control ID (After)`, `GroupNumber`, `GroupName`, `Bucket`, `ResultBefore`, `ResultAfter`, `CriticalityBefore`, `CriticalityAfter`, `Requirement`, `DetailsAfter`, `MarkedIncorrectBefore`, `MarkedIncorrectAfter`, `UnderlyingResultBefore`, `UnderlyingResultAfter`, `AnnotationChanged`, `Comment`, `RemediationDate`.

+Every row carries every column.
+The last seven are only meaningful for some records — the false-positive fields only where a side is marked incorrect, the annotation fields only for `Fail → Fail` — and are left empty elsewhere, as are the before/after fields of a `NewPolicy` or `RemovedPolicy` row.

+Two differences from the HTML report worth noting:

+- **Unchanged rows are included**, not hidden — filter on `Bucket` to drop them.
+- The `Bucket` column carries the raw token (`NewFail`), not the report's friendly label ("New Fail").

 ## The HTML report

 - **Unchanged rows are hidden by default.** Use the **"Show unchanged rows"**